meghana-kshirsagar/3DCNN_protein_structures/README.md

 # 3DCNN_protein_structures

-This repository shares model files from a 3D CNN neural network trained on PDB structures obtained from Molecular Dynamics simulations data.
+This repository shares model files from a 3D CNN neural network (see models/) trained on PDB structures obtained from Molecular Dynamics simulations data.

 Code to train a 3D CNN on protein structures.
 Code to process PDB files into arrays containing coordinates is included.